Andrew-Schwartz/Pathing/README.md

 # Pathing
-Draw bezier curves on FRC field
+Draw bezier curves on FRC field, and generate CSVs a robot can follow